marianrd/cppvector/README.md

 | reemplazar()        | reemplazar()        |
 | subvector()         | subvector()         |

-#### Custom methods explaination
+#### Custom methods explanation

-- ordenar() uses std::sort to sort the vector in ascending order
+- ordenar() uses std::sort to sort the vector in ascending order.
-- ordenarBurbuja() uses bubble sort to sort the vector in ascending order (just for fun, please don't use it in large datasets!)
+- ordenarBurbuja() uses bubble sort to sort the vector in ascending order (just for fun — avoid for large datasets!).
-- mostrar() prints all elements stored in the vector to console
+- mostrar() prints all elements stored in the vector to console.
-- eliminarDuplicados() deletes all duplicate values in the vector
+- eliminarDuplicados() deletes all duplicate values in the vector.
-- invertir() inverts the order of elements in the vector
+- invertir() inverts the order of elements in the vector.
-- intercambiarIndices() swaps position numbers of two provided elements
+- intercambiarIndices() swaps indices of two provided elements.
-- reemplazar() replaces all apparitions of an element in the vector
+- reemplazar() replaces all occurrences of an element in the vector.
-- subvector() creates a subvector in a specified range of elements
+- subvector() creates a subvector in a specified range of elements.

 ### TODO
 - Add allocator support